Our Simberi Operations

 Sulphide study to extend life of mine

 The production outlook for Simberi is positive, with the prospect of an investment in additional sulphide processing capability of the sulphide mineralisation contained below the oxide pits.
 The 2022 Strategic review at Simberi provided confidence that oxide life can be extended through 2025 and potentially into 2026, and confirmed the potential for the Sulphide project to extend the life of mine by at least 10 years.

 The local community and landscape

 The Simberi Operations are fully integrated into the local community with high levels of local employment and ongoing community support and involvement.
-Almost 96% of employees are from Simberi, the nearby Tabar Islands and other parts of Papua New Guinea, creating sustainable business opportunities for local families, businesses and suppliers.
+The majority of employees are from Simberi, the nearby Tabar Islands and other parts of Papua New Guinea, creating sustainable business opportunities for local families, businesses and suppliers.